vrhovnik/azure-monitor-automation-wth/docs/00-init.md

 6. [PowerShell for Visual Studio](https://code.visualstudio.com/docs/languages/powershell)
 7. [Windows Terminal](https://docs.microsoft.com/en-us/windows/terminal/install)

-# Let's start - Move and automatic configuration in IaaS Azure
+# Let's start with first task - Move and automatic configuration in IaaS Azure

 The company decided to move to the cloud to take advantage of cloud features - scale, geo support and many more.
 They decided to go first with lift and shift approach - in short as is now without any change to code and structure.